 With a coach for each instrument type and a student/faculty ratio of less than five to one, Sequoia has inspired thousands of future professional and amateur musicians with a lifelong love of chamber music.
 Sequoia alumni have attended every major music school in the country and are currently performing with such ensembles as the Baltimore, Detroit, Charlotte, Utah and Alabama Symphonies, the San Francisco Opera, and the Cypress and Miro String Quartets.

-Sequoia takes place on the campus of Humboldt State University in Arcata on California's North Coast
+Sequoia takes place on the campus of Cal Poly Humboldt in Arcata on California's North Coast

 For more information, contact the director:

 Dr. Bill Harrington, DMA